 While the goal of both procedures is somewhat the same, they are extremely different to one another and have varying requirements.
-The surgical rhinoplasty is a much more in-depth procedure reserved for those who require significant changes to the structure and aesthetic of the nose.
-A liquid rhinoplasty is for smaller changes that are often purely aesthetic.
+Surgical rhinoplasty is a much more in-depth procedure reserved for those who require significant changes to the structure and aesthetic of the nose.
+Liquid rhinoplasty is for smaller changes that are often purely aesthetic.

 For a definitive answer, a consultation with the ICCM team is needed.
 We will assess your current state and goals and explain the option best suited to achieving them.